How Cold Affects Our Eyes: Effects and Protection

 How to protect your eyes from the cold

-• Sunglasses with UV protection to shield the sun's rays
+• Sunglasses with UV protection to shield from sun rays

-• Polarized lenses to reduce glare in the snow
+• Polarized lenses to reduce glare on snow

 2. Maintain good hydration